 Even with these caveats and restrictions, the running time as we have defined it for a RAM is still only a rough predictor of performance on an actual machine.
 On a real machine, different instructions may take significantly different amounts of time to execute; for example, a division instruction may take much longer than an addition instruction.
 Also, on a real machine, the behavior of the cache may significantly affect the time it takes to load or store the operands of an instruction.
 Finally, the precise running time of an algorithm given by a high-level description will depend on the quality of the translation of this algorithm into "machine code."
-However, despite all of these problems, it still turns out that measuring the running time on a RAM as we propose here is nevertheless a good "first order" predictor of performance on real machines in many cases.
+However, despite all of these problems, it still turns out that measuring the running time on a RAM as we propose here is a good "first order" predictor of performance on real machines in many cases.
 Also, we shall only state the running time of an algorithm using a big-O estimate, so that implementation-specific constant factors are anyway "swept under the rug."

-If we have an algorithm for solving a certain type of problem, we expect that "larger" instances of the problem will require more time to solve than "smaller" instances.
-Theoretical computer scientists sometimes equate the notion of an "efficient" algorithm with that of a polynomial-time algorithm (although not everyone takes theoretical computer scientists very seriously, especially on this point).
-A polynomial-time algorithm is one whose running time on inputs of length n is bounded by $n^c + d$ for some constants c and d (a "real" theoretical computer scientist will write this as $n^{O(1)}$).
-To make this notion mathematically precise, one needs to define the length of an algorithm's input.
+If we have an algorithm for solving a certain problem, we expect that "larger" instances of the problem will require more time to solve than "smaller" instances, and a general goal in the analysis of any algorithm is to estimate the rate of growth of the running time of the algorithm as a function of the size of its input.
+For this purpose, we shall simply measure the size of an input as the number of memory cells used to represent it.
+Theoretical computer scientists sometimes equate the notion of "efficient" with "polynomial time" (although not everyone takes theoretical computer scientists very seriously, especially on this point): a polynomial-time algorithm is one whose running time on inputs of size n is at most $an^b + c$ , for some constants a, b, and c (a "real" theoretical computer scientist will write this as $n^{O(1)}$ ).
+Furthermore, we also require that for a polynomial-time algorithm, all numbers stored in memory are at most $a'n^{b'} + c'$ in absolute value, for some constants a', b', and c'.
+Even for algorithms that are not polynomial time, we shall insist that after executing t instructions, all numbers stored in memory are at most a', b', and c'.